 - Excellent learning & development opportunities and career progression

-- Generous contributory pension scheme available (based on NHS rates for SCPHN’s)
+- Generous contributory pension scheme available (14.3% employer contribution for SCPHNs)

 - Corporate Memberships to SAPHNA, which includes access to webinar, resources, forums and low- cost entry to conferences on School and public health topics.

-For an informal discussion please contact Matt Conibere, Service Manager on 03300 245 204.
+For an informal discussion please contact Karen Cornick, Clinical Nurse Manager on 03300 245 204.

 Compass is committed to safeguarding children, young people and vulnerable adults and you should share our commitment.
-This post is subject to an enhanced DBS check.
+All Compass posts are subject to appropriate level DBS checks.
 We value diversity at Compass and welcome applications from all sections of the community.

-Established for 30 years, Compass is a national charity which works in communities across the UK providing services spanning substance misuse treatment and rehabilitation, early interventions for vulnerable young people, school aged health programmes and associated prevention as well as treatment and health promotion initiatives.JOB PROFILE Download application form Download equality monitoring form
+Established for over 30 years, Compass is a national charity which works in communities across the UK providing services spanning substance misuse treatment and rehabilitation, early interventions for vulnerable young people, school aged health programmes and associated prevention as well as treatment and health promotion initiatives.JOB PROFILE Download application form part 1 Download application form part 2 Download equality monitoring form